bajabob/Database-Management-System/README.md

 * A system that can initiate any sequence of operations on the relation object will impose less restrictions on the parser and grammar interpretations.
 * Simple response object will create better error handling and reporting, even after many operations take place on a relation.

+### Plagiarism Notice
+If you are working on an assignment for a University or High School course you must check with your professor and/or school's guidelines on plagiarism before copying any work found in this codebase.
+The author of this code is not to be held responsible for acts of cheating or misconduct.
+The author, much like the creator of a scholastic paper or article has decided to post this codebase for educational purposes.
+If you are a professor or course admin that is having an issue with cheating in your class, please feel free to contact the author.

 ### License
 Copyright (c) 2015 Robert Timm, Michael Turner, Nicolette (Nikki) Schreier, Rafael (Raf) Salas